 Ada Johnson b 8 June, 1886 d m Edwin Lewis Mitchell b 1878 d 1970

 All their children were born in South Australia.
-Charlotte and James lived in South Australia.

 Edward Ernest Hill, Mary Ann Hill and Ada Hill all married at St Paul’s Church, Bridgetown.
 Sarah Hill married George William Beermier in 1905 in Subiaco, Western Australia.